-A social adult day care (SADC) is a structured program that provides functionally impaired older adults with socialization, supervision, personal care, and nutrition in a protective setting.Find a SADC near you
+A social adult day care (SADC) is a structured program that provides functionally impaired older adults with socialization, supervision and monitoring; personal care, and nutrition in a protective setting.Find a SADC near you

 Pursuant to Local Law 9 of 2015, all SADCs operating in New York City must register with the Department for the Aging (DFTA) and must comply with all other provisions, including New York State Office for the Aging standards and Local Law 9.